Skip to main content

 I like to include in this definition that the code is also intentionally organized.
 Your monorepo may contain hundreds of different projects maintained by dozens of different teams, some of which have never heard of each other.
 It's important that all projects are organized in a way that is both discoverable and intuitive to all of the engineers participating.

-There's two litmus tests you can use here:
+There are two litmus tests you can use here:

 Coherence #